-It means that innovation plays a huge part in creating a market leader and for that leader to retain that position.
-A company must invest heavily in market research in order to facilitate product development such that its offering is novel enough to attract a substantial percentage of the consumer base.
+Therefore, innovation plays a huge part in creating a market leader and retaining that position.
+A company must invest heavily in market research to facilitate product development such that its offering is novel enough to attract a substantial percentage of the consumer base.

 The company must then remain on top of market trends and periodically collect consumer feedback to retain its position as a market leader.
-It means focusing on finessing its customer services and maintenance aspect of the product offering as well.
+It should use that information to focus on improving its customer service and supporting the product offering.

-They can also use the information to enhance the product’s attributes such that it can offer improved variants on the market.
-Most companies thus launch multiple brands that offer variants of the same product.
+They can also use the information to enhance the product’s attributes so that it can offer improved variants to the market.
+Most companies will launch multiple product lines to cater to different segments of the market.
 It enables the company to remain a market leader while catering to a diverse set of consumers.

 Market Leaders – Examples

 In India, the top seller of ramen noodles is a brand called Maggi, which has become a term used interchangeably with ramen noodles.
 Similarly, Sony introduced an MP3 player called the Walkman, which was more commonplace than the term MP3 player.
 Also, Apple sells MacBooks and iPhones, while other companies sell laptops and smartphones.

 Market leaders are often able to leverage their position in order to increase cost efficiency.
 Not only are they able to employ large economies of scale to reduce the per-unit cost of the product, but they also use their first-mover advantage to set price trends and essentially control the market.

 Consumers tend to buy overpriced products from market leaders even when they are aware of overpricing because it enables them to minimize risk.
 Market leaders possess strong prestige and brand value.
 Strong brand loyalty also enables them to not only retain existing customers but also attract new ones.